kaito-project/headlamp-kaito/docs/docs/features/testing-mcp-server.md

 ## MCP Kubernetes Integration Guide (with RBAC)

-This guide walks you through deploying the MCP Inspector UI and Kubernetes MCP Server inside a Kubernetes cluster with RBAC-based access to the Kubernetes API.
+This guide walks you through deploying the MCP Inspector UI and Kubernetes MCP Server inside a Kubernetes cluster role-based access control (RBAC)-based access to the Kubernetes API.

-## 1. Prerequisites
+## Prerequisites

 - A working Kubernetes cluster (e.g., AKS, EKS, GKE, or Minikube)
 - kubectl configured for the cluster

-## 2. Create a Service Account and RBAC for the Kubernetes MCP Server
+## 1. Create a Service Account and RBAC for the Kubernetes MCP Server

 The kubernetes-mcp service account will be used only by the Kubernetes MCP Server, allowing it to read basic cluster resources via the Kubernetes API.